elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 end
 ```

 Whoa.
-So what's happening here?
-Instead of using variables, we're evaluating
+What's happening here?
+Instead of using variables, we're evaluating a
-a result and then using the `|>` to pass it along as the argument to the next
+result and then using the `|>` to pass it along as the argument to the next
 function.

 It also enables us to take the data and "pipe it through" other functions.
 For